M-watermelon/WatermelonBlog/_posts/2022-09-12-Blog-Update.md

 ---

 Update: That's pretty much all.
 I'll keep working on this from time to time, but my main focus is school (which has started again) and BASH scripting.

-## Two more things:

-1) I really want to add comments to this website, or at least a method of communicating with people who read these (if anyone reads them).
-Chances are the hypothetical commenters would be my friends, with whom I share the progress of my projects.
-But I'm a bit too worried about troll comments to implement a comment system.
-What I would want to do is the second option I mentioned; creating some convenient way within the website for a reader to contact/say something to me.

-2) This blog is the result of my dream to have a neat/cute Tumblr style website/blog.
-When I originally thought of it, I intended for it to be mainly for art.
-This is why I want to create a sub section of this website devoted to art in the future.

----